mohammadkaifshaikh01/Sav-Assignment/Sav-Ass/README.md

-Here’s an example of a **README** file for your React project, including descriptions for the `SearchBar.jsx` and `Stories.jsx` components:

----

 # **Stories App - README**

 This is a React application that fetches and displays stories from the Hacker News API.
 The app allows users to search for stories, navigate through paginated results, and utilize Google reCAPTCHA for form validation before loading new items.
+Additionally, the app includes a drag-and-drop feature for better user interaction.

 ---